imacrayon/alpine-ajax/docs/reference.md

 ## Request headers

-Requests sent by alpine-ajax have a `x-alpine-request` header with contents `true`.
+Requests sent by Alpine AJAX have a `X-Alpine-Request` header with contents `true`.
 The server may use this to change the contents of the response.

 ## Configuration